btc-git/FileReceipt/README.md

    Note: Replace `C:\FileReceipt\` with the correct path to where these files are located on your computer.

 ## Update History
-2/16/2025 - Added checkbox control to toggle the 1,000 file limit when processing zip files
+2/26/2025 - Added dropdown to configure zip recursion threshold.
+Users can now select a threshold (1, 10, 100, 1000, or unlimited) to control how files within zip archives are processed.

 9/20/2024 - Removed text file output.